pierre-fromager/templateJs/README.md

 You can change settings in the server/config.js file.
 Once server started, you can figure out from shell what kind of resource is loaded by colors.
 On this point change colors settings in the server folder in colors and mimes js files.

+## Tests

+All libs and components are tested with jasmine.
+Tests can be found in the root test folder and can be played online through UI.

 ## Dependencies